You are here

 Students who intern without enrolling for any credit do not need to meet any special departmental requirements or standards.
 If you would like to earn credit for an internship, enroll in ChE 3196 or 3296.
 These courses are open to sophomores, juniors, or seniors who have been admitted to the chemical engineering program and who are in good standing in the department.
 Transfer students must complete ChE 2111 before enrolling in ChE 3196 or 3296.

 Internships are generally completed during the summer months whereas a co-op requires time off during the regular academic year.

 There are many things to consider like tuition, scheduling, level of experience and the necessary reports and paperwork, so be sure to talk to your advisor if you’re interested and they can share more details.

-Several companies have offered co-op and internship opportunities to UMD chemical engineering students, for example: Cargill, 3M, Domtar, SAPPI, IBM, Imation, US Steel, Stora Enso, Minnesota Department of Natural Resources, Minnesota and Wisconsin Pollution Control Agencies and Murphy Oil.
+Several companies have offered co-op and internship opportunities to UMD chemical engineering students, for example: Cargill, ADM, 3M, Domtar, SAPPI, IBM, US Steel, Verso, Minnesota Department of Natural Resources, Minnesota and Wisconsin Pollution Control Agencies, and Barr Engineering.